punctum-im/protocol-old/PROTOCOL.md

 ### POST /api/v1/conferences

 Takes a Conference object and creates it.
-Returns the ID of the resulting conference.
+Returns a Conference object.

-### GET /api/v1/conferences/members/$ID
+### GET /api/v1/conferences/$CONFERENCE_ID/members/$ACCOUNT_ID

-Returns information about the user's nickname, roles, and permissions.
-See the Conferences > Users section for more information.
+Returns the conference_member object for the user with the given ID.
+This method can also take the ID of the conference_member object, as long as it belongs to the specified conference.
+See the Conferences > Members section for more information.

 If the ID does not belong to an account, it MUST return the 404 status code.